We all have our favourite tools for what we do, here are my essential “strategy tools” for every freelance strategist

-Surely everyone reading this site has even a mild addiction to Post-Its?
+Surely every strategy consultant reading this site has even a mild addiction to Post-it Super Sticky Notes?
 I have hundreds of packs lying around my office and house, they are stuck on my screens, my desk and always have emergency packs in my bag and coat pockets, you know, just in case.

-The wow factor of presenting to clients using a remote control instead of having to tap through slides and the like cannot be underestimated.
+The wow factor of presenting to clients using a Apple Remote instead of having to tap through slides and the like cannot be underestimated.
 They always raise a smile and have that look of ‘that’s why we hired him, this is slick’ about them.

 Omega Seamaster watch

 This was a present from my mum for my 21st birthday, I wear it every day and although I mostly check the time on my phone, I cannot go anywhere without it.
 Similar to the Mont Blanc pen, it is a statement piece that makes me feel more confident and looks great.
 It happens to be the James Bond watch of the 90s too, which is nice [hums the tune].

 I’m a big whisky collector, the whisky in the photo is a Johnnie Walker Whisky Platinum and happens to be the 50th bottle of whisky in my collection that spans the world and price ranges.
 I enjoy a small measure after a long day and also, in a Mad Men way, have bottles on hand for when I’m with clients who enjoy the amber nectar from Scotland or Ireland.

 Another Christmas present from my brilliant fiancé, this has changed my hot beverage consuming habits beyond recognition.
 From all the different variants to how amazing the retail experience is and also the sociability of discussing coffee habits and preferences with fellow owners.
 Great brand, great machine, great coffee.
 (There you go.
 If you needed a coffee machine review from someone who drinks a lot of coffee, you now have it.)